Joey Meneses Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff leads the league.
+- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks second in the league.

-- The Marlins have the 17th-ranked team ERA across all league pitching staffs (4.21).
+- The Marlins have a 4.19 team ERA that ranks 16th across all league pitching staffs.

-- Perez gets the start for the Marlins, his 16th of the season.
-He is 5-4 with a 2.68 ERA and 90 strikeouts in 74 2/3 innings pitched.
+- Chargois (2-0) starts for the Marlins, his second of the season.

-- The right-hander's most recent time out was on Saturday against the Washington Nationals, when he tossed six innings, surrendering no earned runs while allowing two hits.
+- His last time out came out of the bullpen on Thursday when the right-hander tossed one scoreless inning against the Washington Nationals without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.